bioidiap/bob.pipelines/doc/dask.rst

    2. **memory**: The amount of memory required for the job
    3. **io_big**: Submit jobs with IO_BIG=TRUE
    4. **resource_spec**: Whatever other key using in `qsub -l`
-   5. **resources**: Reference label used to tag :doc:`dask delayed <dask:delayed>` so it will run in a specific queue.
+   5. **resources**: Reference label used to tag dask-delayed_ so it will run in a specific queue.
 This is a very important feature the will be discussed in the next section.

 .. code:: python